Fareborne History, Family Crest & Coats of Arms

 Fareborne has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Fareborne have been found, including Fairbairn, Fairbairns, Fairbarn, Fairborn, Fairborne and many more.

 Early Notables of the Fareborne family (pre 1700)

-More information is included under the topic Early Fareborne Notables in all our PDF Extended History products and printed products wherever possible.
+Another 98 words (7 lines of text) are included under the topic Early Fareborne Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fareborne family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Farebornes to arrive on North American shores: Robert Fairbarn landed in 1763.
 William Fairbarn joined many of his fellow Fairbarns when he purchased land in Philadelphia in 1835.

 Related Stories +